mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     >
     > How do I get the correct project class?

-    The two `Project` interfaces  are always a source of confusion.
+    The two *Project* interfaces  are always a source of confusion.
 Essentially one comes from the IntelliJ platform and the other one holds MPS specific parts of the project.

-    `com.intellij.openapi.project.Project`:  The project from the platform is stores basic information like the folder where the project is located and give access to project plugins for instance.
+    [com.intellij.openapi.project.Project](http://127.0.0.1:63320/node?ref=498d89d2-c2e9-11e2-ad49-6cf049e62fe5%2Fjava%3Acom.intellij.openapi.project%28MPS.IDEA%2F%29%2F%7EProject):  The project from the platform stores basic information like the folder where the project is located and gives, for example, access to project plugins.

-    `jetbrains.mps.project.Project`: MPS specific aspects of a project like model access or the repository.
+    [jetbrains.mps.project.Project](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.project%28MPS.Core%2F%29%2F%7EProject): MPS specific aspects of a project like model access or the repository.
 It also gives access to the modules (languages and solutions) of the project.

-    To get the *MPS Project* from a *Idea Project* use `ProjectHelper.fromIdeaProject`.
+    To get the *MPS Project* from an *Idea Project* use `fromIdeaProject` from [ProjectHelper](http://127.0.0.1:63320/node?ref=742f6602-5a2f-4313-aa6e-ae1cd4ffdc61%2Fjava%3Ajetbrains.mps.ide.project%28MPS.Platform%2F%29%2F%7EProjectHelper).

-    To the a *Idea Project* from the *MPS Project* case the interface to `MPSProject`, if you only have a `jetbrains.mps.project.Project`, and then call `getProject` on it.
+    To the a *Idea Project* from the *MPS Project* case the interface to `MPSProject`, if you only have a `jetbrains.mps.project.Project`, call `getProject` on it.

     {{ contribution_by('coolya') }}